charleswang918/chuqiwang.github.io/_pages/about.md

 Research Interest
 ======
-My research interests broadly include statistical methods and applications, statistical modeling and data mining, causal inference, experimental design, biostatistics, and their applications in interdisciplinary research, especially in health-related problems, including mental health, environmental issues, food safety, and public health.
+My research interests broadly include statistical methods and applications, statistical modeling and data mining, causal inference, bayesian inference, and their applications in interdisciplinary research, especially in health-related problems, including mental health, environmental issues, food safety, and public health.
 Recently, I have been particularly motivated to explore personalized medicine for health monitoring and prevention through multimodal models.

 Contact
 ======